-Step 4: Pay a PLAR application fee of 3000 AED per course.
+Step 4: Pay a PLAR application fee of 25% of the course tuition fee.

 A receipt will be issued after payment.
-Staff at the Office of the Registrar shall not process any PLAR application without the payment receipt.
-The amount of AED 500 is non-refundable irrespective of the outcome of the assessment(s).
+Staff at the Registration Division shall not process any PLAR application without the payment receipt.
+The amount of AED 525(VAT inclusive) is non-refundable irrespective of the outcome of the assessment(s).

-Within three (3) working days following the fee payment, PLAR Services shall communicate to the student the name and contact details of the designate PLAR assessor(s) (normally a faculty member at Canadian University Dubai determined in consultation with the academic unit offering the course(s) identified for recognition).
+Within three (3) working days following the fee payment, PLAR Services shall communicate to the student the name and contact details of the designated Chair of Assessment Committee which is composed of normally of 3 faculty members at Canadian University Dubai determined in consultation with the academic unit offering the course(s) identified for recognition).